tangollama/cis411_lab1/labreports/LAB_SamMahan.md

 **Augumentation/Improvement**
 <ol>
   <li>Diagrams.
 I liked that we had to make diagrams, but I was left feeling like I had made them incorrectly.
-In my Serv Central model, for example I made a diagram of what layered architecture would look like in the context of serv central's initial needs.</li>
+I suppose I do not know the level of detail that I need since there seems to be a range from very general to very specific</li>
 </ol>